cloudfoundation-community/cloudfoundation.org/docs/maturity-model/security-and-compliance/shared-responsibility-model-alignment.md

 - What operational capabilities does the internal customer have?
 Can they look after their applications 24/7 or will they need support from a central operations team?

 The definition of different use cases simplifies aligning responsibilities by reducing the number of stakeholders involved and eliminating some conflicting interests like cloud-native customers favoring more freedom vs. lift & shift customers demanding a higher level of managed services.
-These use cases should also inform the design of the Landing Zones provided by the cloud foundation team, e.g. a [Lift & Shift Landing Zone](../tenant-management/lift-and-shift-landing-zone.md), [Cloud-Native Landing Zone](../tenant-management/cloud-native-landing-zone.md) or [Container Platform Landing Zone](../tenant-management/container-platform-landing-zone.md).
+These use cases should also inform the design of the Landing Zones provided by the cloud foundation team, e.g. a [Lift & Shift Landing Zone](../tenant-management/lift-and-shift-landing-zone.md), [Cloud-native Landing Zone](../tenant-management/cloud-native-landing-zone.md) or [Container Platform Landing Zone](../tenant-management/container-platform-landing-zone.md).

 ### Document Responsibilities